-Dredging involves the careful removal of sedimentary deposits at the bottom of a body of water, such as a river, lake, or inlet.
+Dredging involves the careful removal of sediment and debris at the bottom of a body of water, such as a river, lake, or inlet.
 Each year when the snow melts, the Fraser River carries millions of tonnes of sediment like silt and sand, depositing some along its route and discharging approximately 20 million tonnes into the ocean each year.
+If left in the river, this sediment can cause issues such as:

-Because of the high volume of sediment left in the river, the port authority must dredge the south arm of the river every year to carefully remove and dispose sediment that can clog the waterway, create navigation hazards, and impact marine-related trade.
-This work helps ensure the safe and efficient movement of commercial vessels, which is vital to our mandate to enable Canada’s trade objectives.
+We dredge a deep-sea channel in the south arm of the river every year to carefully remove sediment and dispose of it in the ocean at a designated disposal at sea site or on land for development purposes.
+This work helps ensure the safe and efficient movement of commercial vessels through port waterways, which is vital to fulfilling our mandate to enable Canada’s trade through the Port of Vancouver.

 Does the port authority dredge the entire Fraser River?